 Instead I said split that into four smaller groups.

 I thought that many fell into similar pairs or larger related sets.
-I picked an "anchor" for each set and learned where it went.
-Then I started filling in the rest of the sets.
+I picked a representative "anchor" for each set and learned where it went.
+Then I started filling in the rest of each sets.

 Ask a non-Windows computer programmer or system administrator for a name for a dummy variable or temporary file, and you'll probably get "foo", a meme from UNIX history.
 The fu glyph フ is a foundation for the members of this set.